Deep Learning for Detecting Robotic Grasps: Results and Discussion

 Figure~\ref{fig:groupBeatsL1} shows typical cases where a network trained using our group regularization finds a valid grasp, but a network trained with \Lone {} regularization does not.
 In these cases, the grasp chosen by the \Lone-regularized network appears valid for some modalities -- the depth channel for the sunglasses and nail polish bottle, and the RGB channels for the scissors.
 However, when all modalities are considered, the grasp is clearly invalid.
 The group-regularized network does a better job of combining information from all modalities and is more robust to noise and missing data in the depth channel, as seen in these cases.

-\subsection{Two-stage Detection System.}
+\subsection{Two-stage Detection System}

-We tested our two-stage system by training a network with 50 hidden units at the first and second layers.
-Learning and detection were performed in the same manner as with the full-size network, except that the top 100 rectangles for each image were recorded, then re-ranked using the full-size network to yield a single best-scoring rectangle.
+Using our two-pass system enhanced both computational performance and accuracy.
 The number of rectangles the full-size network needed to evaluate was reduced by roughly a factor of 1000.

-Using our two-stage approach increased detection performance up to 2\% as compared to a single pass with the large-size network, even though using the small network alone significantly underperforms the larger network.
+Meanwhile, detection performance increased by up to 2.4\% as compared to a single pass with the large-size network, even though using the small network alone significantly underperforms the larger network.
 In most cases, the top 100 rectangles from the first pass contained the top-ranked rectangle from an exhaustive search using the second-stage network, and thus results were unaffected.

 Figure~\ref{fig:twoPassBeatsOne} shows some cases where the first-stage network pruned away rectangles corresponding to weak grasps which might otherwise be chosen by the second-stage network.
 In these cases, the grasp chosen by the single-stage system might be feasible for a robotic gripper, but the rectangle chosen by the two-stage system represents a grasp which would clearly be successful.